12 of the Best Occupational Therapy Specialty Certifications in 2023

 Certification in Assistive Technology (ATP)

 In today’s tech-driven world, assistive technologies can make a huge difference in the lives of individuals with disabilities.
-The Certification in Assistive Technology (ATP) equips you with the necessary knowledge to recommend, customize, and implement a wide range of assistive devices—from mobility aids to communication technologies—that can improve a patient’s quality of life.
+The Certification in Assistive Technology (ATP) equips you with the necessary knowledge to recommend, customize, and implement a wide range of assistive devices.
+An Assistive Technology Professional works with everything from from mobility aids to communication technologies that can improve a patient’s quality of life.

 Certified Low Vision Therapist (CLVT)